NEXT

 YES

-Missouri residents and taxpayers may deduct the amount of their contributions to a MO ABLE Account from their Missouri adjusted gross income.
+Missouri residents and taxpayers may deduct the number of their contributions to a MO ABLE Account from their Missouri adjusted gross income.
 Annual contributions made to the MO ABLE program up to and including eight thousand dollars ($8,000) per participating taxpayer, and up to sixteen thousand dollars ($16,000) for married individuals filing a joint tax return, shall be subtracted in determining Missouri adjusted gross income.

 Montana